fikayo-sanni/ductape-docs/docs/services.md

 - **Storage:** Upload, retrieve, or delete files using the Ductape SDK.
 - **Message Brokers:** Publish and subscribe to messages in your queues to enable event-driven architecture.
 - **Databases:** Perform CRUD operations through predefined database actions to manage your product’s data.
-- **Cloud Functions:** Invoke serverless functions directly in your code to execute custom business logic.
 - **Notifications:** Trigger and send notifications based on user actions or system events.
 - **Jobs:** Schedule and execute background jobs to handle asynchronous processing.
 - **Caches:** Retrieve and update cached data to minimize latency and optimize performance.